Severe Weather Safety

 Helping to keep you safe and your property protected

-Severe weather in 2023 caused $3.1 billion in insured damage – making it the fourth worst year for insured damage in Canadian history.
+Severe weather in 2024 caused over $8.5 billion in insured damage – making it the worst year for insured damage in Canadian history.
 You can’t prevent a natural disaster, but there are steps you can take to help mitigate risk to your home, car and business.
 We’ve compiled steps and actions to take when severe weather events threaten your home and property.

 - Flood and water